Teradata/presto/presto-product-tests/README.md

 # Run single convention based test
 presto-product-tests/bin/run_on_docker.sh <profile> -t sql_tests.testcases.system.selectInformationSchemaTables
 ```

+Profile specific tests are tests which runs only for that particular profile.
+It confirms if the profile is same as what is claims.
+For e.g. singlenode-kerberos-hdfs-impersonation - Test to check if kerberos is working with impersonation
+To run the kerberos/impersonation specific test cases
+presto-product-tests/bin/run_on_docker.sh <profile> -g <profile>
+E.g - presto-product-tests/bin/run_on_docker.sh singlenode-kerberos-hdfs-impersonation -g singlenode-kerberos-hdfs-impersonation

 For running Java based tests from IntelliJ see the section on
 [Debugging Java based tests](#debugging-java-based-tests).